noi-techpark/documentation/README.md

 # doc-howto
-Documentation and How-tos that do not fit into a specific project
+Documentation, scripts and How-tos that do not fit into a specific project.

+See the [Wiki](https://github.com/idm-suedtirol/doc-howto/wiki)  for more information.